What are the Pastor Elders’ hopes and prayers for Community Evangelical Free Church of Harrisburg?

 My hope and prayer for Community Evangelical Free Church of Harrisburg is twofold.
 First, I hope and pray that we would be a people enthralled with God’s Word.
 Second, since God is passionate about restoring and growing relationships, I hope and pray that we will be a congregation in which people are ever more intimately connected to Jesus and, as a consequence, to their fellow members of his church.

-Benjamin and his wife Brooke have five children (Noah, Hudson, Eden, Israel and Judah).
+Benjamin and his wife Brooke have six children (Noah, Hudson, Eden, Israel Judah, and Israel).
 Benjamin enjoys reading, wrestling with his children, dating his wife on Friday nights, eating at Chipotle, and riding his bicycle in the early hours of the morning.

 My hope and prayer for Community Evangelical Free Church of Harrisburg is that every person we minister to would truly see how great and good our triune God is, and that they would be transformed by a renewed mind which meditates upon the great mercy of God demonstrated to us in the sending of his Son to die for our sins on the cross.
 My prayer is that we would grow in this grace and knowledge of our Lord Jesus Christ and faithfully proclaim and defend the gospel in a culture that is becoming more hostile to biblical Christianity.